DevX-Dragon/Smart-USB-Hub/README.md

 #  Smart-USB-Hub
 > Because I wanted a hub that actually looks cool and doesn't break.

-So, I got tired of those cheap plastic USB hubs that die after a week.
+So, I got tired of those cheap USB hubs that explode after a week lol.
 I decided to just make my own in KiCad.
-It’s got a mix of ports because, let’s be real, we’re all living in that annoying "half-USB-A, half-USB-C" era right now.
+It’s got a mix of ports because, we’re all living in that annoying "half-USB-A, half-USB-C" era right now.

 ## ** The Specs**
 **4 Ports Total:** Perfectly balanced, as all things should be.